What to Wear for your Dance Photography Session

 Jamie A. Austin Photography

 You are a week away from your session day and you want to look amazing for your dance pictures.
-Not just any dance pictures but fine art portraits that will capture you doing what you love.
+Not just any dance pictures, but fine art portraits that will capture you/your child doing what you/they love.
 If this is your first or second dance photo session with me you probably have a ton of questions on how to prepare.
 It can seem very overwhelming but fear not.
 I have some advice for you right here!

 First, take a deep breath and relax.
 Know that this is meant to be fun like a fashion shoot, a time to shine and a chance to feel like a rock star.
 I try to make everyone feel confident and beautiful.
 I have poses and ideas for dancers of all ages and skill levels.